 You’ve probably heard the expression, “pay yourself first.”
-The best way to do that is to avoid ever seeing that money you want to save.
+The best way to do that is to avoid seeing the money you want to save.
 Ask your HR department if you can divert a portion of your paycheck to a separate savings account.

-There are two main ways to go about paying off debt; the first often referred to as the “snowball” strategy where you pay your smallest debt first, regardless of interest rate, while making minimum payments on the others.
+There are two ways to do this: The “snowball” strategy, where you pay your smallest debt first, regardless of interest rate, while making minimum payments on the others.
 This approach is great for someone who feels inspired by the satisfaction of crossing things off a list.

 4. Consider a personal loan

 Sometimes, what’s most overwhelming about your debt is the sheer number of outstanding accounts, each with different payment terms.
 With a personal loan, you can consolidate your various higher-interest debts into one monthly payment with a fixed interest rate — and it’s often less than you were paying on the original debt.
 The money you save can then be used to further build your savings.